CombiRWTH/StaffScheduling/docs/user-view/list-of-conditions.md

 ### Vacation days and free shifts [^1]
 # --8<-- [start:vacation-days-and-free-shifts]
 Vacation days must remain free, and the day before a vacation day no night shift is allowed.
-There are also forbidden days (shifts), which are simply days (shifts) on which a person is not allowed to work, e.g. "Miss Jane Doe is not allowed to work night shifts" or "John Q. Citizen" does not work on Fridays".
+This vacation days are automatically read from the database / TimeOffice.
 # --8<-- [end:vacation-days-and-free-shifts]